Warwick Build Guide by PsiGuard

 Apart from his versatility, I'd consider Warwick's biggest strength to be his powerful early game.
 His sustain means he'll be at full health throughout the early game, regardless of what jungle route he takes or how strong a leash he receives from his teammates.
 His healing from Jaws of the Beast and attack speed from Blood Hunt are both effective early, when enemies don't have enough burst damage to finish Warwick off quickly.
 Early duels usually leave both combatants at low health, and in Warwick's case, that usually means he'll come out on top.
 Primal Howl also doubles as a decent escape mechanism, allowing him to disengage unfavorable fights and avoid giving the enemy jungler any advantages.

-Warwick's biggest weakness is his lack of AoE damage and comparably low burst.
-For a champion with entirely single-target abilities, Warwick can't actually deal a lot of damage quickly, unless he's insanely ahead.
+Warwick's biggest weaknesses are his lack of AoE damage and fairly low burst.
+For a champion with entirely single-target abilities, Warwick can't actually deal a lot of damage quickly unless he's insanely ahead.
 Instead, he needs time to wear down his targets until they're low enough to activate Blood Hunt's attack speed bonus.
 His lack of AoE also leaves him with fairly poor waveclear.
 This is mitigated a bit by buying Tiamat and Titanic Hydra, but is worth mentioning since other jungle picks like Nocturne and Graves do a much better job of defending towers.

 |Press the Attack: The best damage keystone for Warwick.
 Any fight with Warwick is going to be a fairly sustained fight.
 You're tanky enough to survive for a while and you don't have the burst to one-shot someone, making PTA ideal for damage.
 You can stack it up with your autoattacks as well as Jaws of the Beast and Infinite Duress.
 Your teammates will benefit a lot from the damage amplification as well, so it still scales into late game when you become more of a tanky disruptor.|